EOSIO/Documentation/TechnicalWhitePaper.md

 It is possible to use static analysis of a block to verify that within a given cycle no two shards contain transactions that modify the same account.
 So long as that invariant is maintained a block can be processed by running all shards in parallel.

 ## Read-Only Action Handlers

-Some accounts may be able to process a Action on a pass/fail basis without modifying their internal state.
-If this is the case then these handlers can be executed in parallel so long as only read-only Action handlers for a particular account are included in one or more shards within a particular cycle.
+Some accounts may be able to process an Action on a pass/fail basis without modifying their internal state.
+If this is the case, then these handlers can be executed in parallel so long as only read-only Action handlers for a particular account are included in one or more shards within a particular cycle.

 ## Atomic Transactions with Multiple Accounts